Chocolate can be a stubborn substance to remove from fabric. This guide is about removing chocolate stains from clothing.

 I am an American that lives in Belgium, and I used Belgian non-brand dishwashing liquid, and it came right out.
 So you can use any kind of dish washing liquid.
 (02/15/2009)

 Add me to the people who had success removing chocolate stains from white clothing by using dishwashing liquid.
 I used 7th Generation "eco-friendly" liquid and it worked just as well as the brands mentioned by others.
 I got the chocolate stains on my white capri pants the first time I wore them.
 I was so afraid the pants would be ruined after only one wearing.
 But the stains came right out.
 So many thanks for a great tip.
 (02/22/2009)

 By Martha L. from OR

 I have set-in chocolate stain on my clothes.
 I don't know how the chocolate candies got in the washer or dryer, but I found the stain after I had dried my clothes.
-There are stains in several shirts and sweatpants that are all brand new.

 I spilled the kind of chocolate that hardens onto my favorite pants.
 The chocolate came out but some kind of oily(?) residue has remained.